 The weather has now started to warm the air and ground and various insects are making forays into your garden, ladybirds searching for food, aphids and small insects.

-Occasionally bumblebees dart across in front of your face with an urgent buzzzzing sound looking for nectar.
+Occasionally bumblebees dart across in front of your face with an urgent buzzing sound looking for nectar.

-Your lawn is now begining to show signs of new growth, with in the lawn are the mandatory weeds and moss that will need attending to.
+Your lawn is now beginning to show signs of new growth, with in the lawn are the mandatory Daisies, moss will need attending to using a combined grass feed, moss and weed killer.

 Lawn care in the Spring is the ideal time to get your lawn back into shape after a hard winter.
 A lawn needs to be as resilient as it can be by summer, what with kids, dogs and al fresco picnics.
 And as it's getting warmer, the grass responds to a little TLC with gusto.
 A three-step treatment gives you a beautiful green sward within weeks.